Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

     .
 ```

+Tip: When using HELM use `.Files.get.`.
+Example: [templates/elasticApimLogstash/logstash-pipelines.yaml]

 ```
 kubectl apply -n apim-elk -f myAPIBuilderAuthZConfig.yaml
 ```

-Now mount this ConfigMap into the API-Builder container and refernce it in the configuration using the values.yaml:
+Now mount this ConfigMap into the API-Builder container and reference it in the configuration using the `values.yaml`:

 ```yaml
 apibuilder4elastic: